This page last updated on Sep 29, 2023.

 Here are just a few facts that help support the notion that policies in this country do not protect all people equally and racial discrimination permeates:

-We know that as two white Americans, we hold an immense number of privileges that our fellow BIPOC friends do not.
+We know that as two white Americans, we hold a number of privileges that our fellow BIPOC friends do not.
 We have knowingly and unknowingly upheld racist ideas and perpetuated racist ideologies in the past, and we have at times been silently complicit in maintaining norms that, at best, make BIPOC feel marginalized and undervalued, and at worst, have proven to be downright fatal.

 We believe that it’s our responsibility—as members of the racial group with the most power and privilege in perpetuating a system still intimately entangled with the notion of white supremacy—to challenge and help reimagine this unjust societal framework.

-We want to know that all people have access to good healthcare, a great education, community safety, financial resources, fair paying jobs, and, above all, recognition of their equal humanity.
+We want to know that all people have access to good healthcare, a great education, community safety, financial resources, fair-paying jobs, and, above all, recognition of their equal humanity.

 Some of these changes feel small and insignificant, others will take time to achieve, but all of them we feel are ways we can shift our daily lives and behaviors to further the cause of justice and work toward a world where people are not harmed disproportionately for the color of their skin.